 Something needed to shift.

-The engagement began with work on the strategic frame with the 8 management committee members.
-Afterwards the 60 members of the leadership coalition helped to identify key Breakthrough Projects that would enable the organization to achieve their goal of tripling growth in 3 years.
+The engagement began with work on the strategic frame with the eight management committee members.
+Afterwards, the 60 members of the leadership coalition helped to identify key Breakthrough Projects that would enable the organization to achieve their goal of tripling growth in three years.
 Projects were identified and Insigniam coached key people and project leaders to ensure that the projects were on track.
-Additional 2-day and 3-day work sessions ensured the entire team remained inspired and had a forum to address breakdowns throughout the year.
+Additional two and three-day work sessions ensured the entire team remained inspired and had a forum to address breakdowns throughout the year.

-By May 2011 the organization achieved incredible results, tripling their business 7 months ahead of schedule despite the impact of the 2009 crisis.
+By May 2011, the organization achieved incredible results tripling their business seven months ahead of schedule despite the impact of the 2009 crisis.